 Position at NEDDC: The Action Plan is set out at the end of the Annual Governance Statement.
-During the 2017/18 financial year the Council has successfully addressed the issues identified within the AGS in respect of 2016/17 (agreed May 2017), although further progress is required in respect of Health and Safety arrangements.
-A watching brief be maintained on the other issues identified.
-The further issues that have been identified during the course of this year are set out in the Action Plan in respect of 2017/18 and these will be managed as part of the Council's Performance Management Framework which monitors progress in addressing both the Council's Approved Budget and in the implementation of Internal Audit recommendations.
-A formal Action Plan is in place in respect of Taxi Licensing which is operating alongside the Performance Management Framework.
-This performance monitoring / management will cover all of the issues identified within the draft 2017/18 AGS which appears as Appendix 1 within this report.
-In addition this Audit Committee receives as a standing item a report concerned with Key Issues of Financial Governance.
+During the 2018/19 financial year the Council has successfully addressed the issues identified within the AGS in respect of 2017/18 (agreed May 2018).
+A watching brief has been maintained on the other issues identified.
+The further issues that have been identified during the course of this year are set out in the Action Plan in respect of 2018/19 and these will be managed as part of the Council's Performance Management Framework which monitors progress in addressing both the Council's Approved Budget and in the implementation of Internal Audit recommendations.
+This performance monitoring / management will cover all of the issues identified within the draft 2018/19 AGS which appears as Appendix 1 within this report.
+In addition this Audit and Governance Scrutiny Committee receives as a standing item a report concerned with Key Issues of Financial Governance.
 This report - which is subject to formal approval - tracks all of the issues raised within the AGS on a regular basis.